 The first to cross your mind is probably the familiarity with proper development process and its limitations: it is a widespread belief that designers who understand code produce more realistic prototypes.

-A full-stack designer must be a great asset to any team because of their ability to step in at any phase of a project and help out even outside their area of focus.
+A full-stack product designer must be a great asset to any team because of their ability to step in at any phase of a project and help out even outside their area of focus.
 In addition to traditional designer’s duties, a ‘full-stack’ one might assist the product manager, complete the pre-concept for the entire project, facilitate brainstorming, do basic planning, conduct user research, do the testing and front-end development, participate in the project handover, etc.

 Unfortunately, we know too well that neither unicorns nor perfection can exist.
 First of all, no one can be an expert in everything, even if ‘everything’ is limited to only software product development.
 With the industry growing at such a fast rate, there is something new to learn by the end of each day.
 Having dozens of technologies, practices, and skills to keep up to date, it’s easy to lose the focus, but increasingly difficult to find the time for everything.